 Seven investment opportunities in Thailand’s recycling industries

-PUGNATORIUS Ltd. is the Bangkok-based specialist provider of transactional legal and tax advice on foreign investments in Thailand’s manufacturing and service industries as well as property acquisitions and developments.
+PUGNATORIUS Ltd. is the Bangkok-based specialist provider of legal services and tax advice on foreign investments in Thailand’s manufacturing and service industries as well as property acquisitions and developments.
 Sophisticated solutions in a complex legal environment.
 Serious legal and tax advice in the land of smile.The law firm provides investors and entrepreneurs in Thailand’s waste and recycling industries with legal solutions and tax planning for their business venture for a cleaner land of smile.